Barb Jungr: Career

 Barb Jungr was born in Rochdale, Lancashire, England, to immigrant parents.
-Her father, Miroslav Jungr, was a Czech scientist who moved to Britain as a refugee after World War II and after incarceration in German work camps.
+Her father, Miroslav Jungr, was a Czech scientist who moved to Britain as a refugee after the Second World War and after incarceration in German work camps.
 Her mother, Ingrid, was a German nurse.
 The eldest of three siblings, she grew up in Stockport, Cheshire, where she attended Stockport Convent School for Girls before earning a degree from Leeds University.

 Arriving in London in the mid-1970s, Jungr worked with playwright Pam Gems and composer Paul Sand, appearing as the singer at the Edinburgh Festival production of Gem's play Dead Fish, which became Dusa Fish Stas and Vi.
 Jungr's first single was "He's Gone", as the Stroke, released by CBS, was single of the week in New Musical Express and was written and recorded with her husband Dan Bowling.

 She formed the Three Courgettes with Michael Parker and Jerry Kreeger and performed new wave versions of gospel songs in the Kings Road and Portobello Market in the late 1970s.
 The band was discovered by Island Records, then toured with Kid Creole and the Coconuts, Sade, Mari Wilson, and the Jets.
 The Three Courgettes recorded a Christmas song for Michael Zilkha's A Christmas Record.

 She formed the duo Jungr and Parker with blues guitarist Michael Parker.
 For thirteen years they performed internationally and appeared regularly on British television and radio.
 They hosted the BBC Radio 2 series We Stayed in with...Jungr and Parker with specials recorded at the Edinburgh Festival and produced by Sonia Beldom.
 Jungr and Parker toured with Alexei Sayle and Arnold Brown, with whom they won a Perrier Award in Edinburgh in 1987 at the Gilded Balloon Theatre, and toured nationally and internationally with Julian Clary, appearing with him in the West End at the Aldwych Theatre and on Channel 4 television in Sticky Moments and Terry and Julian.